Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

 And understand that people are at where they are now in life because of the actions they have taken.
 You can’t compare with someone who is 30 years ahead of you.
 Of course, they are likely to achieve more than you.

-We can’t be the best in everything.
+We can’t be the best at everything.
 Same as the example given above, when we put more attention and time on one aspect of our life, we will have less time for other things.

 We already tell the Universe what is important to us via our actions.

-However, most of us still compare everything, from monthly income to number of Facebook likes, even though they are not important to us.
+However, most of us still compare everything, from monthly income to the number of Facebook likes, even though they are not important to us.
 Plus, we love to compare the worst aspect of our life to the best aspect of someone else’s life.

 Why compare things that we didn’t choose to pay attention to in the first place?

 In accounting, when we do ratio analysis.
 We know that interpretations are just interpretations.
 They are not the truth.
 Different accountants who see the same ratio and data could have different interpretations.